Colors

 The Ultimate Guide To Monochromatic Colors & How To Use Them

-Chromatics, more commonly known as colors, influence us way beyond we realize.
+Chromatics, more commonly known as colors, influence us way beyond what we realize.
 Did you know that color perception influences 90% of all rapid purchasing decisions?
 In fact, it’s important to think carefully about the colors you choose in your design layout.
 Although monochromatic design schemes have a reputation for being dull or too basic, when used correctly, they can have a visually striking impact leading to a strong brand identity.

 With handy tips, a FREE tool, and interesting examples below, let’s get in-depth into how to effortlessly use monochromatic colors in design.
 So that by the end of the post, you won’t be a beginner anymore!
 Let’s get started.